jelaiw/blog/about.markdown

 ## Secure coding is not a side quest
 Can it be learned?
 Can it be taught? _What happens when we place our emphasis on teaching and learning_?

-After taking over an existing "videos + quizzes" secure coding training program a few years ago and eventually re-designing and re-implementing it around a platform that provides high-quality hands-on labs and a "hack it first, then fix it" approach, I have reason to be cautiously optimistic, maybe even naively excited about the possibilities.
+After taking over an existing "videos + quizzes" secure coding training program a few years ago and eventually re-designing and re-implementing it around a platform that provides high-quality hands-on labs and a "hack it first, then fix it" approach for developers, I have reason to be cautiously optimistic, maybe even naively excited about the possibilities.

 Time will tell.

 ## The blog itself
-I try to explore these questions, sometimes seriously, but mostly playfully by a recounting (and maybe reckoning) of my own meandering engineering travels, including books/papers/posts I've read, boxes/rooms/labs I've tried while "riding the struggle bus", and more.
+I try to explore these questions, mostly playfully, by a recounting (and maybe reckoning) of my own meandering engineering travels, including books/papers/posts I've read, boxes/rooms/labs I've tried while "riding the struggle bus", and more.

 Happy reading!